 - Ensure the device is using the latest software.
-If not, update the device software. - If the device is using an internal GPS antenna, make sure the device has a clear view of the sky so the internal antenna can receive the GPS signal.
+If not, update the device software (Software Update, page 60). - Make sure the device has a clear view of the sky so the antenna can receive the GPS signal.
 If it is mounted inside of a cabin, it should be close to a window so it can receive the GPS signal.